 - Include some goals about HOW you will be working during the year in the spirit of the discussed attributes.

 Step 4: Set Goals

 Meet with each staffer before the end of January and reviews the drafts in Step 3.
 It’s a conversation that results in a list of goals both parties are comfortable with.
 They should be neither slam dunks nor totally out of reach.
 This conversation should be set for 90 minutes and it should include healthy back and forth.

 I promise to get to that in a future post.
 This one is getting long.

 But here’s what I am learning.
 Precious few organizations engage in any thoughtful discussion about what success looks like for staff members, both in terms of outcome and behavior.
 And if you don’t set those before or at the start of the year, then a performance review process is meaningless because you have no basis for evaluation.

 So this is where you need to start.
 Set some basic organizational goals, share, discuss and finalize.
-Then define people’s roles and what success looks like for them in 2017.
+Then define people’s roles and what success looks like for them this year.
 Only then can you create a performance review template and process.
 So stay tuned.

 Think about all this kinda like New Year’s resolutions.
 Except these matter to every client, community member, stakeholder, colleague, and donor in the sector.

 You might not lose those extra 10 pounds this year or read 10 good books.
 But these resolutions?
 So much is riding on them.